Closing and Completing Certifications

 Implications on progression

-- Once forced, the reviewer’s actions are locked and marked as signed off.
+• Once a force sign-off is complete, the reviewer’s actions are locked and recorded as signed off.

-- This feature ensures certifications do not stall due to unsubmitted sign-offs and keeps review cycles on track for compliance deadlines.
+• This feature ensures certifications do not stall due to reviewers not confirming their review actions and helps keep review cycles on track for compliance deadlines.

 3. Ready for Remediation